GoInterject/GoInterject.github.io/wPortal/INTERJECT-Roles.md

 ---
 title: Interject Roles
 layout: custom
-keywords: [roles, user profile, admin, permissions]
+keywords: [roles, user profile, admin, permissions, security]
 description: At the bottom of the User Profile page are the roles you currently have assigned to your profile.
 There are a number of roles to choose from.
-Once changed, the user will need to log in again to the Interject Excel Add-in for the changes to take effect.
+Roles can stack, meaning each role adds the associated permissions to the user.
 ---
 * * *

+## Overview

 At the bottom of the [User Profile](https://docs.gointerject.com/wPortal/User-Profile.html) page are the roles you currently have assigned to your profile.
 There are a number of roles to choose from.
 Roles can stack, meaning each role adds the associated permissions to the user.